We work with companies of all shapes, sizes and industries.

 Christopher then moved on to another project at After The Flood to deliver a new equity research publication platform called Optic for investment bank Liberum.

-Meanwhile, Jock was running After The Flood’s project to develop a prototype GIS data analytics and visualisation product to support humanitarian projects in Rwanda.
+Meanwhile, Jock was running After The Flood’s project for the NIKE Foundation to develop a working prototype of Girl Impact Map, a GIS data analytics and visualisation product to support humanitarian projects in Rwanda.

 This concept-to-delivery project involved: